TuplexLanguage/tuplex/docs/index.md

 What is Tuplex?
 ---------------

-Tuplex is a statically compiled, strongly typed, imperative programming language with some semantic, syntactic, and data representation innovations.
+Tuplex is a statically compiled, imperative, strongly typed programming language with innovations in semantics, data representation, and syntax.

-It features a sophisticated unified generic type system.
+It features a sophisticated and unified generic type system.

-It strives to be easy to write, easy to read, easy to avoid memory and concurrency bugs, and fast to execute.
+It strives to be easy to write, easy to read, easy to avoid memory and concurrency bugs, while being fast to execute.

 Tuplex originated as a research project with a two-fold purpose:

-* Combining a uniform, easy to write and read syntax, with powerful and efficient array, tuple, and custom container handling
+* Designing a uniform, easy to write and read syntax, with powerful and efficient array, tuple, and custom container handling

 * A language test bed for developing a proof-of-concept of <em>dataspaces</em> which guarantee data race safety in concurrent programs

+The compiler is developed using LLVM, enabling it to use LLVM's extensive suite of optimizations and hardware targets.

 Hello World Example